isaracorp/Toolkit-Artifacts/README.md

   authenticated data.
 * ChaCha20 - `anne-of-green-gables.epub` encrypted using `chacha20.key`, the
   `chacha20.nonce`, and starting an initial counter of 0.
+* HSS keys were all generated using the BDS tree strategy (called the "Memory Constrained" strategy since Toolkit 2.0.

 ## Known Issues